Need a lead-based paint expert?

 Click here for firms certified by EPA to test for or renovate lead-based paint surfaces.

-The Environmental Protection Agency’s Renovation, Repair and Painting Rule requires that firms completing renovation, repair, and painting projects that disturb lead-based paint in schools, childcare facilities, and homes built before 1978 use certified renovators who are trained to follow lead-safe practices.
+The Environmental Protection Agency’s Renovation, Repair and Painting Rule (RRP) requires that firms completing renovation, repair, and painting projects that disturb lead-based paint in schools, childcare facilities, and homes built before 1978 use certified renovators who are trained to follow lead-safe practices.
 To find a RRP training provider in Montana, click here, and search for Montana.

 This rule recognizes the critical role contractors play in helping to prevent lead exposure.
 Ordinary renovation and maintenance activities can create dust that contains lead.
 By following lead-safe work practices, you can prevent lead hazards.